A Fib With Rvr Treatment

 The concept behind RVR is that by targeting and eliminating the rotors, the underlying cause of AFib can be addressed, leading to more effective and durable results.
 Unlike traditional pulmonary vein isolation (PVI), which focuses on isolating the pulmonary veins regardless of whether they are the primary source of the arrhythmia, RVR aims to personalize the ablation strategy based on the individual patient's specific electrical patterns.
 This personalized approach has the potential to improve outcomes and reduce the need for repeat ablations.

 RVR typically involves using advanced mapping systems to create a three-dimensional map of the heart's electrical activity.
-These mapping systems use multiple electrodes to simultaneously record electrical signals from different areas of the heart.
+So these mapping systems use multiple electrodes to simultaneously record electrical signals from different areas of the heart.
 By analyzing these signals, electrophysiologists can identify the locations of rotors and other important electrical features.
 Once the rotors are identified, radiofrequency energy is delivered to the targeted areas to eliminate them.

 RFA with RVR: A Combined Approach